mohammedhachoud/Natural-Language-Processing/README.md

 scikit-learn: Used for feature extraction techniques like TF-IDF TensorFlow / PyTorch: Deep learning frameworks for sequence models and image captioning
 Transformers: Used in Project 2 for image captioning

+---

+## How to View and Edit on Kaggle https://www.kaggle.com/mohammedhachoud

+You can also view and edit the notebooks directly on **Kaggle**.
+To do this:

+1. Upload the notebook or copy the repository to your Kaggle environment.
+2. Open the notebook in **Kaggle** and make your edits.
+3. Run the notebook directly on Kaggle's infrastructure without setting up any environment locally.

+Kaggle provides an easy way to experiment with deep learning models and access GPU resources for faster training.

+---

+Feel free to explore the repository and make modifications as needed!